 Data use is relatively small, typically about 4-5k per minute.
 For most phones no data is transferred while the phone is asleep - which it ought to be when there are no boats approaching the line, otherwise the battery may not last the course.

-An additional point to be aware of is that either device may start the race but not multiple devices because unless your fingers are perfectly synchronised that would result in multiple start times.
+An additional point to be aware of is that only one device may start the race because unless your fingers are perfectly synchronised that would result in multiple start times.
 Consequently the start button is only shown on the device that started the share.
 Once it is pressed, all devices will start with the same start time.
-If it is necessary to show the start button on another device, the page should be refreshed, and then a *new* secret shareword entered, which other devices can sync to if necessary.
+If it is necessary to show the start button on another device, the page should be refreshed before the start, and then a *new* secret shareword entered, which other devices can then refresh and sync to if necessary.